briandrum/codes.forchagrin.com/_chapters/chapter-1111-appeals-and-variances.md

 ## 1111.11   Time period to file appeal

-The applicant or any such interested party who is held by action of Council may appeal Council’s decision pursuant to Ohio R.C.
+The applicant or any such interested party who is held by action of Council may appeal Council's decision pursuant to Ohio R.C.
 Chapter 2506.
 The time period to appeal any final decision rendered by either (i) the Board of Zoning Appeals, in the event three (3) members of Council have not requested that Council review a decision of the Board of Zoning Appeals, within fifteen (15) days after such